MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/device-onboarding-overview.md

    > [!NOTE]
    > None of Windows Security components need to be active, but the [Real-time protection and Behavior monitor](/windows/security/threat-protection/microsoft-defender-antivirus/configure-real-time-protection-microsoft-defender-antivirus)) must be enabled.

-3. The following Windows Updates (for Windows 10) are installed for devices that will be monitored.
+3. The following Windows Updates for Windows 10 are installed for devices that will be monitored.

    > [!NOTE]
-   > These updates are not a pre-requisite to onboard a device to Endpoint DLP, but contain fixes for important issues thus must be installed before using the product.
+   > These updates are not a pre-requisite to onboard a device, but contain fixes for important issues thus must be installed before using the product.
+   >
     > - For Windows 10 1809 - KB4559003, KB4577069, KB4580390
     > - For Windows 10 1903 or 1909 - KB4559004, KB4577062, KB4580386
     > - For Windows 10 2004 - KB4568831, KB4577063